green-green-avk/AnotherTerm-docs/docs/graphical-sessions.md

 ### Implementation details

-Only `wl_shm` interface is supported at the moment. with possible future support of `zwp_linux_dmabuf_v1` interface / **libmesa**.
+Only `wl_shm` interface is supported at the moment with possible future support of `zwp_linux_dmabuf_v1` interface / **libmesa**.

 The only supported surface roles: